-The Board of Directors of Sterlite Power Transmission Limited ('SPTL') in its meeting held on March 22, 2021 approved a Scheme of amalgamation of Sterlite Grid 4 Limited ('SGL 4'), a wholly owned subsidiary of the SPTL under the Companies National Company Law Tribunal ('NCLT').
+(b) The Board of Directors of Sterlite Power Transmission Limited ('SPTL') in its meeting held on March 22, 2021 approved a Scheme of amalgamation of Sterlite Grid 4 Limited ('SGL 4'), a wholly owned subsidiary of the SPTL under the Companies Act, 2013 with the appointed date of April 1, 2020.
+After obtaining requisite approvals SPTL has filed the Scheme with National Company Law Tribunal ('NCLT').
 NCLT has sanctioned the scheme vide its order dated February 17, 2022.
-SPTL has for the year ended March 31, 2023 (All amounts in ₹ million unless otherwise stated)
+SPTL has received certified copy of the order on February 28, 2022 which is filed with Registrar of Companies on ('Effective date').